-- Turn the thermostat off or to a temperature below room temperature - Disconnect the fuel supply line from the burner. - Insert the fuel line into the bottom of a large jar. - Toggle the priming switch from the "RUN" position to the "PRIME" position - Attempt to fill the container, keeping the fuel line above the tank's fuel level. - A steady stream of oil should flow from the fuel line - If the pump will not pump fuel, attempt to prime the pump (Section 9).
+- Turn the thermostat off or to a temperature below room temperature - Disconnect the fuel supply line from the burner. - Insert the fuel line into a large container. - Toggle the priming switch from the "RUN" position to the "PRIME" position - Attempt to fill the container keeping the fuel line above liquid level. - A steady stream of oil should flow from the fuel line - If the pump will not pump fuel, attempt to prime the pump (Section 9).
 If the pump won't prime refer to troubleshooting chart symptom B.